YWCA Formation

 The YWCA’s relationships with non-whites and immigrants varied across the nation.
 Some facilities refused to service African American women, while others worked closely with Black women’s organizations, such as the Phyllis Wheatley Association and the National Association of Colored Women.11 In 1889, the first African American YWCA opened in Dayton, Ohio, followed the next year by the first YWCA branch for Native American women, opening at the Haworth Institute in Chilocco, Oklahoma.12

-The Y’s national board discussed the racial segregation issue as early as 1905 when it appointed the first salaried YWCA Colored branch secretary in New York City – Eva D. Bowles – to lead a project to address the needs of Black women in New York.
+The Y’s national board discussed the racial segregation issue as early as 1905 when it appointed the first Black salaried YWCA Colored branch secretary in New York City – Eva D. Bowles – to lead a project to address the needs of Black women in New York.
 Bowles was recruited by Addie Waites Hunton, the wife of William Hunton, the first Black full-time paid secretary for the YMCA.13 Bowles’ work and influence were pivotal in steering the national YWCA towards integration.
 In 1913, Bowles led the newly formed subcommittee for Colored Work of the YWCA national board in the recognition of the increasing interest in association work among urban Black women.
 The YWCA declared its readiness to meet the needs of Black women at the national meeting in 1914; however, it did not set a policy.
 Due to this lack of national policy, each chapter operated independently with some fully integrating, some meeting with Black boards, while others remained segregated.

-During World War I, the national YWCA board received $4 million by the US War Department Commission on Training Camp Activities to work with women and girls on the home front.
+During World War I, the national YWCA board received $4 million from the US War Department Commission on Training Camp Activities to work with women and girls on the home front.
 The YWCA War Work Council designated $200,000 for Colored work and appointed Bowles as secretary for that committee.
 Recreation centers, industrial work centers, and 15 hostess houses opened near military installations, specifically for Blacks.
 At the end of the war, 45 cities benefited from this program and YWCA Black membership rose to more than 39,000.
 With the leftover funds, a Black YWCA building was built in Washington, D.C. to accommodate the growing African American population there.
 Impressed with Bowles’ wartime efforts, former President Theodore Roosevelt donated $4,000 of his Nobel Peace Prize to be dispersed according to Bowles’ guidance.
-With her influence and strong community backing, Bowles pressured the national YWCA board for more balanced representation for Black women on national and local boards and committees.
+With her influence and strong community backing, Bowles pressured the national YWCA board for more balanced representation of Black women on national and local boards and committees.
 The Council on Colored Work urged the YWCA and other organizations to hold national conventions only in cities that would accommodate all members, regardless of race.14 However, it was not until 1946 that the national board agreed to fully integrate the organization, and fighting racial injustice became the organization's core mission.15

 The YWCA strove to be at the forefront of social issues both domestically and internationally.
 In the 1930s, the YWCA took a stand against lynching, and in the 1940s worked to end racially segregated housing throughout the United States.16 In 1946, the YWCA established its Interracial Charter that states “wherever there is injustice based on race, whether in the community, the nation, or the world, our protest must be clear and our labor for its removal, vigorous and steady.”17 However, racial progress in the YWCA was not immediate as the organization still maintained segregationist practices until 1958 when the national board voted to increase its efforts to integrate all branches.
 Throughout the 1960s, the YWCA made actionable changes to eliminate racism inside the organization and create a more inclusive atmosphere for minority members.
 In 1965, the Office of Racial Justice was established to initiate a national anti-racial campaign.18 Throughout the rest of the century, the YWCA continued to advocate for racial justice, sex education, physical fitness, and professional development for women domestically and across the globe.